ATP Collage the “Excellent Eighteen?”

 Below is a 6E/385 version with ATP struck out, and an A and 6E/385 added to the case back.

-The movement of the Lemania CS ATP watch and the Lemania chronograph are based on the same movement.
+The movement of the Lemania CS ATP watch and the Lemania chronograph are based on the same movement, the Cal 27.
 The only difference with the ATP version is that the mechanism was never equipped with any of the wheels and levers associated with the more complicated chronograph.

 The Leonidas ATP has a chromed brass case of 31mm, with a threaded stainless steel case back with the usual six notches, with the case number 1018 inside the stainless steel case back.
 The case number 1018 is also between the lugs, and it has spring bars, both design elements like the Buren.